ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/15_lisa.jpg)

 Xerox Star was pretty close to the idea of modern computers, but it was still very rough around the corners.
 For example, if one window would overlap with the other, the bottom window would stop updating.
 Not a big deal unless your bottom window is a clock or a mail app.
 Apple Lisa, though, polished the interface.
-Just check out this [video](https://youtu.be/m1rROTVVHls?t=311).
+Just check out this [video](https://youtu.be/m1rROTVVHls?t=405).
 It was more affordable than Star, but $9,995 was still quite a price tag.

 > "The most important development in computers in the last five years, easily outpacing [the IBM PC]" *-- BYTE, 1983-02*

-Despite the praise, the series was a commercial failure, likely due to its high cost.
+Despite the praise, the series was a commercial failure, likely due to its high cost and annoying slowness.

 </div>